Developer Guide

 Test case:

 Expected: Error message shown in the status message.
-GUI welcome message remains unchanged.login.json
+GUI welcome message remains unchanged.login.jsonfile remains unchanged.

 -